Menessao/SPECULA/docs/tutorials/scao_basic_tutorial.rst

    # The full list of parameters can be found in the init method of the PyrSlopec class.
    slopec:
      class:             'PyrSlopec'
-     pupdata_object:    'scao_pup'            # tag of the pyramid WFS pupils
+     pupdata_object:    'scao_pupdata'            # tag of the pyramid WFS pupils
-     sn_object:         'scao_sn'             # tag of the slope reference vector
      inputs:
        in_pixels:        'detector.out_pixels'